-Judging by its ingredients alone, Wysong Archetype Burgers Dog Food looks like an above average dehydrated product.
+Judging by its ingredients alone, Wysong Archetype Burgers looks like an above-average dehydrated raw product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical dehydrated raw dog food.

 Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a raw product containing an abundance of meat.

-Wysong Archetype Burgers Dog Food is a meat-based dehydrated raw product using a significant amount of beef and chicken as its main sources of animal protein, thus earning the brand 5 stars.
+Wysong Archetype Burgers is a meat-based dehydrated raw product using a significant amount of beef and chicken as its main sources of animal protein, thus earning the product 5 stars.